Jay Cutler (bodybuilder)

-Jason Isaac Cutler (born August 3, 1973) is an American former professional bodybuilder.
+Jason Isaac Cutler (born August 3, 1973) is a former American professional bodybuilder.
 An IFBB Pro League bodybuilder, Cutler is a four-time Mr. Olympia winner, having won in 2006, 2007, 2009, and 2010; and a six-time runner-up, the most in history.
 He also won consecutive Arnold Classic titles in 2002, 2003, and 2004.
 During his career, he was known for his rivalry with Ronnie Coleman.
 In 2021, he was inducted into the International Sports Hall of Fame.

 Early life

 Jason Isaac Cutler was born in Worcester, Massachusetts on August 3, 1973.
 He grew up in nearby Sterling and attended Wachusett Regional High School in Holden.
 He began working in his brother's concrete construction business, Cutler Bros.
 Concrete, when he was 11 years old.
 His "first heroes" growing up were Jean-Claude Van Damme and Sylvester Stallone.
 He started training to be a bodybuilder at the age of 18.
 He graduated from Quinsigamond Community College in 1993 with a degree in criminal justice, intending to work as a corrections officer for a maximum security prison.